 Display is the tie-breaker for all categories of competition.
-Judges should not declare ties in display.
+Judges shall not declare ties in display.
+The bridge is displayed exactly as it will be erected during timed construction.
 Display is judged by

-7.1.1.
+- 7.1.1.
 Appearance of bridge, including balance, proportion, elegance, and finish.
-Quality of fabrication should not be considered because some bridges may be fabricated professionally while others are student work.

-7.1.2.
-Permanent identification of the bridge consisting of the name of the college or university exactly as shown on the ASCE register available at www.asce.org/students.
+Quality of fabrication shall not be considered because some bridges may be fabricated professionally while others are student work. - 7.1.2.
+Permanent identification of the bridge consisting of the name of the college or university exactly as shown on the ASCE register available at http://content.asce.org/student/websites.html.
 The name must appear on the bridge in letters at least one inch high and must be formed from steel or applied to steel with paint or decals.
-A 50-pound weight penalty will be imposed if the bridge lacks appropriate identification.
+A thirty-pound weight penalty will be imposed if the bridge lacks appropriate identification. - 7.1.3.

-7.1.3.
 Poster describing design.
 The poster must be flat with maximum dimensions of two by three feet and must present all information on one side without attached pages that must be lifted or turned.
 The poster must identify the college or university with the same name that appears on the bridge and must present a brief explanation of why the overall configuration of the bridge was selected, a brief computation demonstrating design for one limit state, a scaled, dimensioned side view of the bridge, and acknowledgment of companies, university technicians, faculty, and others who helped fabricate the bridge or provided advice.
+Sustainability of the design is indicated by listing or designating on the drawing those parts of the bridge that were salvaged from previous bridges or projects, or obtained from salvage yards.
 Additional information may be included.
 Electronic displays, decorated supports, lights, and sound are not permitted and will result in the worst possible rating for the poster.
 A fifty-pound weight penalty will be imposed if there is no poster or if it is grossly inadequate.
 The poster is not part of the bridge but must be in place whenever the bridge is on display.